treeman/jonashietala/posts/2023-10-04-giving_the_blog_a_facelift.markdown

 I've been using dark mode when coding for ages, but it's only recently I tried to switch everything to dark by default.

 Some sites use a dark mode switcher button, but I think it's better if the sites detect your preference automatically.
-It's surprisingly easy in CSS, and here's a small example:
+It's surprisingly easy in CSS using [prefers-color-scheme][], and here's a small example:

 ```scss
 :root {